-- .
-Unresectable Stage III or Stage IV cutaneous melanoma that has not received prior therapy with a CPI in the metastatic setting.
+- Unresectable Stage III or Stage IV cutaneous melanoma that has not received prior therapy in the metastatic setting.

-Note: Participants who have presented with disease relapse after ≥6 months of the last dose of CPI or BRAF-mitogen-activated protein kinase kinase (MEK) inhibitor in the adjuvant setting are eligible.
+Note: Participants with acral melanoma are not eligible.
+Participants who have presented with disease relapse after ≥6 months of the last dose of CPI or BRAF-mitogen-activated protein kinase kinase (MEK) inhibitor in the adjuvant setting are eligible.

 - Has at least 1 radiologically measurable lesion based on RECIST, Version 1.1.
 Tumor lesions situated in a previously irradiated area are considered measurable if progression has been demonstrated in such lesions.